 - Make sure your entire team assumes your customers know about all the permissions and data access in your app.
 What customer data can your support team, dev team, and others access?
 Assume your customers truly understood that on the day they buy.
 Would they be OK with it?
 If not — make changes here, quickly.
 It’s their data, not yours.

-- Assume your customers know every cut corner you’ve cut on compliance, security, redundancy, etc. Is your HIPPA compliance pretty barely there?
+- Assume your customers know every cut corner you’ve cut on compliance, security, redundancy, etc. Is your HIPAA compliance pretty barely there?
 Are you sure your keystore is properly encrypted?
 Is anything not encrypted at rest?
 Have you run penetration testing?
 Talk honestly with your engineering and ops team here and assume all your gaps have been disclosed.
 How would you feel?
 What would you fix first?

 - Assume your competitors know.
 No matter what, assume whatever weakness you have, also your competitors know or will know soon.
 How will you combat it when they introduce all your weaknesses into every competitive deal?

 This is a tough exercise — you can’t run it every single day, or you’ll go a bit nuts.
 So many things will always be at least a little wrong in every startup. 🙂

 But make sure this thought process goes into every discounting conversation, every special deal.
 And into every at least quarterly review of your roadmap and product and engineering gaps.

 Just assume they know.
 Customers don’t expect perfection.
 But they do expect transparency, honesty, and a roadmap to always doing better.
 Share as much of it as you can, hold the team to the same standards you’d want if you were buying your own product.
 And a year or two out, you’ll see better results.